tylerneylon/math/randnn/randnn.md

 $$f(x) = a_1(W_1x + b_1) = \frac{1}{1+e^{-0.4x_1-x_2+0.3}}.$$ {#eq:eq2}

-We can visualize this function as a 3d height plot, shown below in [@fig:fig3].
+We can visualize this function as a 3D height plot, shown below in [@fig:fig3].
-Since the output values are constrained to the [0, 1] interval by the sigmoid function, we can also render the same plot as a pixel intensity image --- this is basically a bird's eye view in which values close to 1 appear white, values close to 0 appear black, and values between provide a gradient of grays.
+Since the output values are constrained to the [0, 1] interval by the sigmoid function, we can also render the same plot as a pixel intensity image --- basically a bird's eye view in which values close to 1 appear white, values close to 0 appear black, and values between provide a gradient of grays.

 ![On the left is the sigmoid function $\sigma(x)$ defined by ([@eq:eq1]).
-In the middle is a 3d heightmap of the single-layer, one-output neural network defined by ([@eq:eq2]).
+In the middle is a 3D heightmap of the single-layer, one-output neural network defined by ([@eq:eq2]).
 On the right is the overhead view of this same function.
 ](images/gray_sigmoid@2x.png){#fig:fig3}